 Journalismiziko, it is where journalism is brewed!
 It is where journalism students are groomed and at their exit level, they will be of good quality and add value to the media industry.
 When students leave for the industry, it is hoped that industry personnel would not have to start from scratch teaching them backpack journalism skills when employing them.
 The industry will build up on a good foundation that had been laid by Journalismiziko.

 JOURNALISMIZIKO Editorial Policy

 · JOURNALISMIZIKO is an online student news publication for the Durban University of Technology (DUT) community.
-It is currently updated on a weekly basis during the academic year and is accessible to a global audience.
+It is currently updated at least once a day during the year and is accessible to a global audience.
 This platform will publish stories that are not biased or discriminatory towards a particular race, ethnic group, political party, etc.